-USB memory sticks and similar transferable data storage devices are convenient if you want to have your photos, media, or work files ready to go.
-It’s been quite some time since these storage devices have become the most prevalent method of storing digital data.
-However, sometimes it might happen that you can’t transfer your files onto a USB because write protection is activated.
+USB memory sticks and similar transferable data storage devices are convenient if you want to have your photos, media, installations, or work files ready to go.
+It’s been quite some time since these storage devices have become the most prevalent method for storing digital data.
+However, sometimes it might happen that you can’t transfer your files onto a USB stick because write protection is activated.

-Failed write attempts can be quite an inconvenience on a USB stick.
+Regardless, failed writing attempts can be inconvenient on a USB stick.
 Luckily, there are quick and easy methods to solve the write protection issue, whether you’re on a Windows PC or a Mac.
 There’s even a solution if you’re working on a Chromebook.

 If that works, your problem is solved, and all you need to do is ensure the switch doesn’t accidentally get moved in the wrong position again.
 If there’s no switch (most common), or you still can’t write to the USB, you’ll need to employ other methods.
 Let’s get started!

 There are several ways to remove write protection from a USB stick if you have a Windows PC.
 Let’s take a look at some of them now.

 Turn Bitlocker Off to Disable USB Write Protection

 Since Windows 7, BitLocker became integrated into Windows 7/Vista (Enterprise and Ultimate) and Windows 8 and 10 (Pro and Ultimate) editions to protect your data with encryption.
 The software primarily gets used for internal drives, but it can also encrypt USB sticks/drives.
 Other versions of Windows, such as Home editions, require a separate download to decrypt the data when it comes to USB encryption.
 This scenario also applies when using macOS.
 Yes, Windows has a Bitlocker decryption tool for Macs too.
 Regardless, Bitlocker is off by default, but you may have activated it before and forgot about it, or someone else did it for you.